lucarin91/WS-seminar/slides.md

-# Web Session security issue
+# Web Session Security Issue
-- Session Hijacking thought:
+- Session Hijacking through:
     - observation
     - brute force
-    - XSS
+    - *Cross-site scripting*

-- CSRF (Cross-site request forgery), because it relies on cookies
+- *Cross-site request forgery* due to the cookies upon which them rely.

 note:
 CSRF, the site can be put in iframe, generate a POST request and re-use the existing authentication cookie to another request.